 Yes, indeed: regularity counts!
 Why?
 Both insulin resistance and decreased beta-cell function precede and are also characteristic of type 2 diabetes.
 Cycles of light and darkness govern our biological clocks.
 These biological clocks regulate hormones and enzymes involved in the body’s metabolism.
 Scientists have now discovered that the pancreas has its own molecular clock and that endocrine cells in diabetic-prone and diabetic individuals can indeed be sensitive to disturbances in their circadian (24 hour) rhythm.

 Beta cells in the pancreas produce insulin that facilitates the entry of glucose and other nutrients into the cells.
-Just ten days of acute disturbance of circadian (24-hour) rhythm in diabetic-prone rodents led to impaired ability of their bodies to handle glucose, an increase in fasting blood glucose, and diminished beta cell functioning in the pancreas.
+Just ten days of acute disturbance of the circadian (24-hour) rhythm in diabetic-prone rodents led to impaired ability of their bodies to handle glucose, an increase in fasting blood glucose, and diminished beta cell functioning in the pancreas.
 Ten weeks of disturbed circadian rhythm produce actual beta-cell destruction, decreased beta cell mass in the pancreas, and reduced beta-cell efficiency.
 Because irregular schedules from shift work, sleep loss, jet lag, or a nocturnal lifestyle disrupt circadian rhythms, they may increase the risk for developing full-blown diabetes in diabetic-prone individuals.

 Four caveats are in order here: